bjornwallner/ML_medbioinfo/README.md

 Compute and exercises:

-Pointers to exercises might appear, we are working on updating last year's.
+Pointers to exercises might appear here, we are working on updating last year's.

 <!--
 We will use Jupyter Notebooks to run exercises in PyTorch.
 To get to that you need to install Anaconda and PyTorch